themanuca/themanuca/README.md

 ## Sergio Manoel

-#### I'm from Angola ✨ I'm an Information System student :computer: software developer
+#### I'm from Dinamark ✨ I'm an Information System student :computer: software developer
 ##
 #### 🌎Always looking for knowledge and challenges🐱‍💻